London, Ontario: Public transit

 In the late 19th century, and the early 20th century, an extensive network of streetcar routes served London.

 London's public transit system is run by the London Transit Commission, which has 44 bus routes throughout the city.
 Although the city has lost ridership over the last few years, the commission is making concerted efforts to enhance services by implementing a five-year improvement plan.
 In 2015, an additional 17,000 hours of bus service was added throughout the city.
 In 2016, 11 new operators, 5 new buses, and another 17,000 hours of bus service were added to the network.
-Bus service is currently the only mode of public transit available to the public in London, with no available rapid transit networks like those used in other Canadian cities.
-However, the city council approved a bus rapid transit (BRT) network, named Shift, in May 2016.
-The network will consist of two corridors serving each end of the city, and meeting at a central hub in the downtown.
-Construction is expected to begin in 2018, with the service fully operational by 2025.
+London has started construction of a bus rapid transit network.
+Construction of this network was initially anticipated to begin in 2019, but after delays, changes to the design, construction started on the first BRT project, the Downtown Loop, in spring 2021 and will continue in phases until 2030.
+The project received C$170 million in funding from the Ontario government on 15 January 2018.